kora-projects/kora-docs/mkdocs/blog/en/kora-test-graph.md

 `Function<KoraAppGraph, T>` depends on initialized graph values, so those values must remain.
 That choice should be intentional: a standalone fake isolates a boundary; a graph-aware decorator preserves part of the real boundary and changes behavior around it.
 A replacement factory must not request the same node it is replacing, or initialization has no valid base case.

-## Configuration Is a Dependency, Not Test Scaffolding
+## Configuration Is a Dependency, Not Test Scaffolding { #configuration-as-dependency }

 Configuration often causes otherwise realistic tests to drift.
 Production reads HOCON or YAML, maps sections into typed interfaces, resolves substitutions, and passes resulting objects through the graph.
 A test that bypasses this path by constructing a config object manually may miss wrong paths, missing values, mapping errors, and interactions between configuration and component creation.